 The appeals are read and determined by the Parking Ticket Appeals Committee.
 This committee is composed of students, staff and/or faculty members of W&J. Upon receipt of an appeal, this committee reviews and votes whether to deny or uphold an appeal.
 Once a conclusion is determined, the individual will be notified in writing of the Parking Ticket Appeal Committee’s decision.

 If an appeal is upheld, that ticket will be removed and will not be considered an offense.
 If the appeal is denied, that individual will be responsible for payment of the ticket.
 All appealed decisions are final.

 Washington & Jefferson College assumes no liability or responsibility for damage to any vehicle parked in a College parking lot (leased or owned) or any vehicle parked on the grounds.

 Individuals who park on College grounds are responsible for ensuring they take proper safety precautions such as locking doors and parking in identified lots and spaces to reduce risks of vandalism, theft or damage.

 If an individual finds that their vehicle has been subject to vandalism, theft, or damage they should report it immediately to Campus & Public Safety.

 Several types of security devices and procedures help to provide for the safety of parking patrons.

 Emergency telephones are installed in or immediately adjacent to each lot.
 Security personnel monitor, on foot, all parking lots.
 Most lots are monitored via security camera.
 Security officers make scheduled rounds of these parking areas and upon request will escort patrons to or from their vehicles.

-- Conceal all valuables - preferably do not leave items of value in the vehicle.
+- Conceal items of value or lock them in the trunk